 The guideline was developed by the National Collaborating Centre for Primary Care and the Centre for Public Health Excellence at NICE.
 They worked with a group of healthcare professionals (including consultants, GPs and nurses), patients and carers, and technical staff, who reviewed the evidence and drafted the recommendations.
 The recommendations were finalised after public consultation.

 The methods and processes for developing NICE clinical guidelines are described in the guidelines manual.

 This guideline updates and replaces NICE technology appraisals 22, 31 and 46.

-The recommendations from this guideline have been incorporated into diet and physical activity NICE Pathways.
-We have produced a summary for patients and carers.
+The recommendations from this guideline have been incorporated into diet, obesity and physical activity NICE pathways.
+We have produced information for the public explaining this guideline.
 Tools to help you put the guideline into practice and information about the evidence it is based on are also available.

 This guidance represents the view of NICE, which was arrived at after careful consideration of the evidence available.
 Healthcare professionals are expected to take it fully into account when exercising their clinical judgement.
 However, the guidance does not override the individual responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient, in consultation with the patient and/or guardian or carer, and informed by the summary of product characteristics of any drugs they are considering.

 Implementation of this guidance is the responsibility of local commissioners and/or providers.
 Commissioners and providers are reminded that it is their responsibility to implement the guidance, in their local context, in light of their duties to avoid unlawful discrimination and to have regard to promoting equality of opportunity.
 Nothing in this guidance should be interpreted in a way that would be inconsistent with compliance with those duties.